-What types of custom fields can I add to our Oracle Service Cloud application?
+What types of custom fields can I add to our Oracle B2C Service application?

 For example, when adding a contact custom field, the contacts table is locked to allow the custom field to be added in to all of your contact records.
 As a result, staff are unable to open or save incidents since the contact information is opened along with the incident record.